EHammons/TriviaGame/README.md

 Project inspired by a homework assignment and based on my childhood love of princesses.
 My favorite princess is Aurora.

 ## Contact
-Created by Elise Hammons - feel free to contact me!
+Created by Elise Hammons - feel free to contact me!<br>
 LinkedIn: https://www.linkedin.com/in/elise-h-01243258/